 Work began in Summer 2017 on the Open-air Excursion Car Project

 Friends’ Members hit the ground running starting in summer 2017 on the Friends’ former PRR flatcar.
 One of the first major obstacles was the steel decking welded to the frame by Conrail.
-The welding was rather thick and well-done, leaving conventional tools such as cut-off discs not a feasible option for removal.
+The welding was rather thick and well-done, leaving conventional tools such as cut-off discs anything but a feasible option for removal.
 Thankfully, one of our neighbors, a towing and salvage company, was kind enough to donate their time and expertise to remove it with rather large torches.
-With the steel deck out of the way the first official workday was scheduled in July 2017.
-Cleaning, grinding, and priming began and pretty well continued thru late August.
-Painting of the car followed, and should completed by mid-October.
+With the steel deck out of the way, the first official workday was scheduled in July 2017.
+Cleaning, grinding, and priming began and continued thru late August.
+Painting of the car followed and was completed by mid-October.
 We chose a gloss-black oil-based paint as the “foundation” of the car.